offen/docker-volume-backup/docs/reference/index.md

 You can use any environment variable from below also with a `_FILE` suffix to be able to load the value from a file.
 This is usually useful when using [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) or similar.

 {: .warning }
-In case you encouter double quoted values in your runtime configuration you might still be using an [older version of `docker-compose`][compose-issue].
+In case you encounter double quoted values in your runtime configuration you might still be using an [older version of `docker-compose`][compose-issue].
 You can work around this by either updating `docker-compose` or unquoting your configuration values.

 You can populate below template according to your requirements and use it as your `env_file`: